A documentary exploring UFO myths, esotericism and postcolonial memory.By Jonathan Jäggi and Tobias Kubli

 Director: Jonathan Jäggi

 Jonathan Jäggi (1993) is a Swiss-Argentinian filmmaker.
 He holds a Bachelor's degree in Multimedia Production from the University of Applied Sciences in Chur and worked at the production company C-Films.
 He later studied at the Universidad del Cine in Buenos Aires, Argentina.
-Currently, he is completing a Master’s degree in Film Directing at the Zurich University of the Arts and works as a multimedia producer for the architecture magazine Hochparterre as well as a freelance filmmaker and artist.
+In 2026, he completed a Master’s degree in Directing at the Zurich University of the Arts.
+He currently works as a multimedia producer for the architecture magazine Hochparterre, as well as a freelance filmmaker and artist.
 His debut film TRANQUILLO (2018) screened at the Hof International Film Festival and was nominated for the Prix du Public at the Solothurn Film Festival.
 With the expanded cinema project FRACTURA (2024), he performed as part of the International Experimental Film & Video Festival Videoex.

 Co-Director & DoP: Tobias Kubli